pavian57/qsoTrainer/README.md

 It runs on any compatible ESP8266 with a small Oled dispay 0.96".  preferable Wifikit from Heltec.

 I took names.csv from https://hb9sota.ch/names_hb9bin/names.csv, cleaned up a little bit and created a Index on linenumbers for easy access.
 I did the same to summitslist.csv, that can be downloaded here https://www.sotadata.org.uk/summitslist.csv.

 There is not much space for a complete summitlist, i have stripped down to to summit only.
 As this was'nt enough, i purged all not european countries.

+I made files for all continents.
+Summitlist for other Continents ar in the Folder Summits, just copy to data Folder.
 If there are no files, random call and summit will be made by the code.

-I made files for all continents.

 **Software**
 - Arduino and VS Code